ghoomfrog/universe/computer science/compressed chunk image format.md

 If the palette existence is 1, a palette definition immediately follows the header.
 It contains an 8-bit item count + 1 followed by [chunks](#chunks).
 Explicit chunks in the palette can only be channel values.

-## Pixel Arrays
+## Macros

-If the pixel array existence is 1, an 8-bit array count + 1 and pixel array definitions immediately follow the palette (or header if there is no palette).
-Each array contains an 8-bit chunk count + 1 followed by [chunks](#chunks).
+If the macro existence is 1, an 8-bit array count + 1 and macro definitions immediately follow the palette (or header if there is no palette).
+Each macro contains an 8-bit chunk count + 1 followed by [chunks](#chunks).

 ## Chunks